glacials/twos.dev/src/From Google to Apple.md

 - Chromecast
 - Google TV

-Thoughts:
+#### Thoughts

-Given that we don’t have HomePods and my spouse forbids me to get any after filling our home with Google Home[ Mini]s  (they give them out like candy if you’re deep in the ecosystem), we’ve gotten used to using a remote again.
-It’s a high quality remote and feels good in the hand, but it’s a remote and can be lost.
+We don’t have HomePods and my spouse forbids me to get any after filling our home with Google Home[ Mini]s, so we’ve had to migrate away from “hey Google, play $SHOW”.

+##### The Remote
+Apple TV can initiate play from a phone like Chromecast, but beyond that we’ve used the remote.
+The touchpad on the remote is awkward and hard to use; I brush it when trying to click it, causing me to click on the wrong thing.

+Otherwise it has a good build quality and feels good in the hand.
+But it’s a remote and can be lost.
 We’ve 3D printed a holder for it that attaches to the coffee table.

-TODO: Resume here
+I miss the remote-free life.

-Ecosystem benefits:
+#### Ecosystem benefits

-- When an onscreen keyboard shows up, a notification shows on my iPhone and iPad allowing me to type on that device instead.
-This lets me use 1Password autofill for passwords on those services like Hulu that haven’t yet added QR code authentication or similar.
+- When a text input is selected on the Apple TV, a notification shows on my iOS devices allowing me to use them as a keyboard.
+Password manager support works as normal; this is helpful for invoking 1Password to fill logins.

 ### Apple Home